m1d0e1/Stage3/README.md

 kaempferol: ΔG = -7.4 kcal/mol
 cirsimaritin: ΔG = -7.4 kcal/mol
 arcapillin : ΔG = -7.4 kcal/mol
-All results are available in this <a href='images/Metabolites.docx'> Excel </a> file.
+All results are available in this <a href='images/LDHA_binding.csv'> Excel </a> file.
 #### Pipeline Reusability and Possible Applications
-The pipeline reusability accounts for virtual screening of any other phytochemical libraries against any cancer related protein.
+The pipeline reusability accounts for the virtual screening of other phytochemical libraries against any cancer-related protein.
 The general protocol adopted includes:
      Protein structure prediction
      Ligand preparation
      Transparent docking via PyRx